Welcome to Snowflake Documentation¶

 You can start by browsing the contents on the left or using the search box at the top to search across the documentation and other Snowflake resources.
 If you do not find the information you are looking for, please feel free to reach out to Snowflake Documentation or Snowflake Support using the buttons at the bottom of each page.

-Introduction to the main tasks (and corresponding SQL commands) for getting your data into Snowflake and then using it to perform queries and other SQL operations.
+Introduces the main operations and corresponding SQL commands for getting your data into Snowflake and then using it to perform queries and other SQL operations.

 Tutorials and Other Resources¶